-The internship intakes for the 2016/17 Internship Programme have been closed.
-No applications will be taken until the opening of the internship intakes for 2017/18.
-The internships opportunities at DEA are advertised through print media/ national newspapers and on this website (on this page) towards the last quarter (beginning of December) of the year.
+The internship intakes for the 2017/18 Internship Programme have been closed.
+No applications will be taken until the opening of the internship intakes for 2018/19.
+The internships opportunities at DEA are advertised through print media/ national newspapers and on this website (on this page) during the third quarter of the year, ie. October/November.
 The departmental recruitment and selection processes apply.
 DEA is an equal opportunity, affirmative action employer.
 It is our intention to promote representivity (race, gender and disability).
 The candidature of persons with disabilities will receive preference for the Internship Programme.
 Candidates with disabilities are always encouraged to apply.

 The department offers internships to previously disadvantage South African students; the purpose of the programmes is to establish an effective system for continuous development of skilled and experienced candidates for future appointments and mobility in both the public and private sector.